Derms Love TikTok's 'Skin Cycling' Hack & Here's What It Did For My Acne

 When it comes to skincare, TikTok is a hive of information.
 Granted, some of it is questionable, like how to treat 'strawberry legs' (you really don't need to) or why you should try face slugging (a one-way ticket to breakouts for many).
-The majority of the time, though, the advice is incredibly helpful, how sandwiching layers of hyaluronic acid between water results in plumper, more hydrated skin.
+The majority of the time, though, the advice is incredibly helpful, for example how to reapply sunscreen over makeup using a Beautyblender, or how sandwiching layers of hyaluronic acid between water lends plumper, more hydrated skin.

 Advertisement